mythril-forge/vanilla-spells/spells/level-1/tashas-hideous-laughter.md

 A creature with an Intelligence score of 4 or less isn't affected.

 At the end of each of its turns, and each time it takes damage, the target can make another Wisdom Saving Throw.
-The target has advantage on the saving throw if it's triggered by damage.
+The target has advantage on the Saving Throw if it's triggered by damage.
 On a success, the spell ends.

 ---